MHennelly/breathe/README.md

 Run 'install.sh'.
 Make sure '/usr/local/bin' is in your path.
 Once installed, if you manually setup a keyboard shortcut which runs the command 'breathe-toggle' you can now toggle the breathe effect with whatever shorcut you chose.

+##### Demo

+Here's a GIF that shows it working.
+Quality could be better, but I'm content with it.
+Anyways, this is it running with default settings of cycling between brightness mode 1 and mode 2 over a period of 2 seconds.

+![]ht GIF](./light